VolistxTeam/Framework/README.md

 ### Usage
 1. Copy `.env.example` to `.env`.
 2. Get GeoPoint token and put it to `.env` file.
-3. Get StackPath API client id and secret from [StackPath](https://control.stackpath.com/account/api-management) and put it to `.env` file.
+(Optional, only if you want to use country filter)
-4. Run following commands:
+3. Run following commands:

 ```
 composer install